-Renowned for their ability to enthral audiences with their soaring vocals and stunning harmonies, we are delighted that The Staves are returning from far flung adventures to their home county of Hertfordshire, and a Main Stage slot at Folk by the Oak this year.
+Renowned for their ability to enthral audiences with their soaring vocals and stunning harmonies, we were delighted that The Staves could return from far flung adventures to their home county of Hertfordshire, and a Main Stage slot at Folk by the Oak!

 From the early days of open mic nights in Watford to the release of their first full-length album, Dead & Born & Grown in 2012, The Staves earned a reputation for emotive and captivating performances that secured invites to tour the world with the likes of Florence + The Machine, The Civil Wars, Ben Howard and Bon Iver.